perrochon/gb/README.md

 Wargame.
 It's a turn based 4x game.
 For now, it's single player on device only, but the current long term plan is to make it multi-player Internet based.

-Find it in the appstore: https://play.google.com/store/apps/details?id=com.zwsi.gb.app&hl=en
+Find it in the Play store: https://play.google.com/store/apps/details?id=com.zwsi.gb.app&hl=en

 ### Directories